MS Celestyal Olympia: 1982–1999: Song of America

 Following a voyage across the Atlantic, the Song of America entered service with Royal Caribbean Cruise Lines on 5 December 1982.
-The ship was named by opera singer Beverly Sills, and the maiden voyage included former President Jimmy Carter and his wife Rosalyn on a cruise from Miami to Nassau, San Juan and St. Thomas.
-This remained her main itinerary for the early parts of her career with RCCL.
+The ship was named by opera singer Beverly Sills, and the maiden voyage included former President Jimmy Carter and his wife Rosalyn on a cruise from Miami to Nassau, San Juan and Saint Thomas.
+This remained her main itinerary for the early parts of her career with Royal Caribbean.
 Beginning the early 1990s the ship would take over the New York - Bermuda run during the summer months.

 1999–2005: Sunbird

-Sunbird laid up in Palma de Mallorca, Spain with Sundream & M/S Carousel in 2004.

-In May 1998, the Song of America was sold to Sun Cruises (owned by Airtours) for $94.5 million (recognized gain on the sale was $31.0 million).
-Sun Cruises then chartered the ship back to RCCL until March 1999.
-Unlike with earlier ships the RCCL sold, the 'sky lounge' around the ship's funnel was not removed before she was handed over to the new owners.
+In May 1998, the Song of America was sold to Sun Cruises, a subsidiary of Airtours.
+Sun Cruises then chartered the ship back to Royal Caribbean until March 1999.
+Unlike with earlier ships the Royal Caribbean sold, the 'sky lounge' around the ship's funnel was not removed before she was handed over to the new owners.

 The ship was renamed Sunbird, rebuilt with additional suites on deck 9 and used for cruising around Europe, mainly in the Mediterranean.
 Later during her Sun Cruises service the ship received MyTravel colours.
 In 2004, Airtours decided to withdraw from the cruise business, and the Sunbird was sold to Louis Cruise Lines, who chartered her back to Sun Cruises until May 2004.